huypn12/huypn12/README.md

 - ⚡ I speak 🇻🇳, 🇺🇸, 🇩🇪, and 🇯🇵.

 ### My projects
-Some of my pet projects:
+Some of my pet projects
 - **A5Cuda**: A5/1 Rainbow table chain generator in CUDA.
 - **STM32-sensors**: Various project on reading sensors data on STM32 Nucleo 64 MCU board.
 - **Neo4j-Network-Voronoi**: Plugin for Neo4j to find Voronoi diagram on network.